 Go through your most recent bank statement and add up every transaction at the grocery store or drugstore within the last 30 days.
 Now compare that amount to the suggested $100 per person in your family guideline.
-It could be a shock to see just how much your family is spending on groceries each month.
-Especially when you take into consideration all the items you have to throw away during the month because they went bad or out of date.
+It could be a shock to see just how much your family is spending on groceries each month, especially when you consider all the items you have to throw away during the month because they went bad or out of date.

 2. Plan your shopping for two weeks at a time.

-Once you have your monthly budget established (i.e. $400) then break it down so you can shop every two weeks, for a family of four that would be $200 every other week.
-It’s recommended to shop once every two weeks to save money; however, if that is not feasible then try to go shopping only once a week.
+Once you have your monthly budget established (i.e., $400), break it down to shop every two weeks.
+For example, a family of four will be $200 every other week.
+It’s recommended to shop once every two weeks to save money; however, if that is not feasible, try to go shopping only once a week.

 3. Plan your meals for the next two weeks.